dlgur1994/dlgur1994.github.io/_posts/2020-01-14-leetcode-1295-Find-Numbers-with-Even-number-of-Digits.md

 ---
-title: "leetcode 1295 Find Numbers with Even Number of Digits.py"
+title: "LeetCode 1295 Find Numbers with Even Number of Digits.py"
 date: 2020-01-14 11:53:28 -0400
-categories: leetcode solution
+categories: LeetCode
 ---

 ### 1. What's new
     a. rstrip() method